 The Statistical Query System is available for creating tables and showing frequencies of Alabama resident births and deaths.

 The Center also files, stores, and issues certified copies of vital records including birth, death, marriage, and divorce certificates for events that occur in Alabama.
 For more information on birth, death, marriage, and divorce certificates, visit Vital Records.

-- Total White Resident Infant Deaths and Infant Mortality Rates by County, Alabama, 2009-2011
+- Total White Resident Infant Deaths and Infant Mortality Rates by County, 2011-2013

-- Induced Terminations of Pregnancy for Residents in Alabama, 2011
+- Induced Terminations of Pregnancy for Residents of Alabama, 2013

 View Archived Publications